cplank/ticTacToe/README.md

 ```

 ## Running tests
+First, ensure module.exports is **not** commented out at the end of logic.js

 Each function in this tic-tac-toe game has a unit test associated with it.
 I used Mocha.js, first without any UI, then later adapted to work with React.